zio/zio-http/docs/website/docs/v1.x/dsl/request/index.md

 ## Using Request in creating HTTP apps

-You can create an HTTP app which accepts a request of type `Request` and produces response of type `Response`:
+You can create an HTTP app which accepts an input of type `Request` and produces output of type `Response`:
  ```scala
  val app: HttpApp[Any, Nothing] = Http.collect[Request] {
     case Method.GET -> !! / "text" => Response.text("Hello World!")